Diet and the Gut

 Other Factors That May Affect Gut Microbiota

 Other factors can also affect gut microbiota-- scientists have identified at least 126 factors that are associated with gut microbiota, and those all together explain less than 20% of the variation among individuals (Zhernakova et al. 2016).
 For example, in infants, umbilical cord blood vitamin D levels, as well as race, breastfeeding and mode of delivery are associated with gut microbiota composition (Sordillo et al. 2017).
 Exercise is another factor that affects gut microbiota (Codella et al. 2018).
 People with type 1 who have good blood glucose control and who exercise have similar microbiota to people without diabetes (Stewart et al. 2017).
 Diet is a major factor; a variety of dietary factors affect microbiota (reviewed in Singh et al. 2017).
-Food additives (including artificial sweeteners), food contaminants, trace minerals, polyphenols (present in food), flavonols, and many more (stress, age, climate...) (reviewed in Roca-Saavedra et al. 2018).
+Food additives (including artificial sweeteners), food contaminants, trace minerals, polyphenols (present in food), flavonols, and many more (stress, age, climate...) (reviewed by Roca-Saavedra et al. 2018; Singh et al. 2024).
 Diabetes medications may also affect gut microbiota in a beneficial way (Montandon and Jornayvaz 2017).
 And genetic background also affects gut microbiota (Russell et al. 2019).

 Environmental factors that interfere with the gut immune system can probably influence the incidence of type 1 diabetes (Vaarala 2002).
 Viruses, for example, may be able to increase gut inflammation and permeability.
 Altered gut microbiota may also explain why children who develop type 1 diabetes are prone to stomach virus infections, or do not develop tolerance to cow's milk proteins (Vaarala 2012).
 Just the presence of some viruses are associated with intestinal permeability (in people with type 2 diabetes) (Pedersen et al. 2018).